 A gorgeous build from Javad Shadzi.
 You can see the entire build on the FaceBook group – The Loudspeaker Project Pad.
-If not on FB, you can see the build attachment at the bottom of the page.
+If not on FB, you can see the build attachment at the bottom of the description.

 The tweeter is the OEM version of the RAAL 70-20 with an amorphous core.
 The midrange is the CSS, LW7 and the woofer is the CSS, SDX10.
 It is tuned with dual 10″ passive radiators – the ARP10’s.

 How does it sound?

 It’s cliche to say but I have been listening through my music library to song after song and am shocked by what I hear.
 A downside is it’s not always good, sometimes it makes the song less pleasing to hear, for example, a mic clipping in the recording is shockingly obvious.
 In one song I’m familiar with, I was convinced the RAAL was either blown or distorting badly, I scrambled to try to find out what was wrong, listening to another speaker didn’t reveal it.
 I finally listened to the song on my Beyerdynamics headphones and was relieved to hear it there too, it was the mic clipping in the recording ever so slightly (I can only assume).

 Amplifier distortion is very noticeable in this speaker too, I can immediately hear the sound become colored and the tone change as I push the amplifier, it’s very noticeable as the amp clipping light starts to blink, the sound through the speaker changes immediately.